alexandre-abrioux/gulp-rev-dist-clean/README.md

 # gulp-rev-dist-clean

-`gulp-rev-dist-clean` is a gulp plugin that will allow you to easily clean the temporary and legacy files created by the [gulp-rev](https://github.com/sindresorhus/gulp-rev) plugin.
+`gulp-rev-dist-clean` is a gulp package that will allow you to easily clean temporary and legacy files created by the [gulp-rev](https://github.com/sindresorhus/gulp-rev) plugin.

 ## How It Works